 We cannot pay Discretionary Housing Payments to help with the following costs:

-- a shortfall between your Council Tax and the amount of Local Council Tax Support you receive
+- a shortfall between your Council Tax and the amount of Local Council Tax Reduction you receive

 - services included in your rent which cannot be met by housing benefit (for example, heating, meals, water rates)